Last Updated on October 22, 2024 by Aaron von Frank

 Foraging differences and commonalities between ducks and chickens:

-• Both ducks and chickens can cause considerable damage to lawns, gardens, and landscapes left unchecked, but chickens can cause more damage due to their foraging practices.
+- Both ducks and chickens can cause considerable damage to lawns, gardens, and landscapes if left unchecked, but chickens can cause more damage due to their foraging habits.

 What do ducks forage?